1. Ada

 It may be necessary for tests such as an MRI scan, CT scan or eye exam to be performed in order to diagnose chronic progressive headaches.
 20 It is always advisable to visit a doctor promptly if headaches recur or worsen over time, so that any underlying condition can be diagnosed and treated.

 It is important to seek medical attention for any head trauma.
-Headaches should fade and desist as a result of treatment for the head trauma itself, though pain medications and anti-inflammatories like ibuprofen can be used in the short-term to alleviate pain.
-These should only be used if prescribed by the doctor that performed the examination after the head trauma/injury.
+Headaches should fade and desist as a result of treatment for the head trauma itself, though pain medications and anti-inflammatories like ibuprofen can be used in the short term to alleviate pain.
+These should only be used if prescribed by the doctor who performed the examination after the head trauma/injury.

 Types of headaches based on location